cnj-digital/Laravel-test/README.md

 This is provided just to understand the goal of this test, no CSS is required for this test, and it doesn't have to look like the provided design.
 The design file is in this repository.

 ## Goal
-A public repository link with a working form upload that parses the provided CSV correctly.
+A public/private repository link with a working form upload that parses the provided CSV correctly.
 Documentation and tests are recommended.

 ## We are looking for:
  - Maintainable and testable code
- - Unit/acceptance/feature tests if deemed necessary
+ - Unit/acceptance/feature tests when/if deemed necessary
  - Separation of concern
- - Use common Laravel/React/Vue practices
+ - Use common Laravel/React practices

 ## Tips
 Feel free to skip some parts if you are out of time, but comment out what is missing and add a super short explanation on how would you handle it.
 If something is not specified feel free to make assumptions.